Emotional Release: Why Runners Cry at the Finish

 Your Resources Are Spent

 For months you have been training for and focusing on your race.
 As race day gets closer, runners can get a little tense and anxious about their pending goal.
-That stress and tension is physically held in your body.
+That stress and tension are physically held in your body.
 Once you cross the finish line, that stress and tension will be released.
 The intense physical activity of running your race allows the emotional portion of your brain to be less repressed.
-At the same time you are also stimulating neurotransmitters that lead to amplified emotional reactions.
+At the same time, you are also stimulating neurotransmitters that lead to amplified emotional reactions.

-Running, especially longer distances like marathons and ultras, increases your self-awareness.
+Running, especially longer distances like marathons and ultras increases your self-awareness.
 Anyone who has begun to notice inane things bother them after 20+ miles can attest to increase awareness.
 The increase in physical awareness makes us more prone to cry as well.
 It’s also extremely tough to harbor any type of emotion when you have physically exhausted yourself, hence the water work release.

 A Runner’s Thought Process

 The time.
 The miles.
 The early mornings.
 The sweat.
 The effort.
-The planning.
+Planning.
 The list could go on and on of things to you did and didn’t do to get ready for your race.
 It could be that other races lead to this race.
 That this is years in the making.
 It could be your first time racing.
 The complexity and layers of tasks it took getting your body ready for, and actually across that finish line, is overwhelming.
-You spend most of your training looking ahead instead of grasping what efforts you are going to in the moment.
+You spend most of your training looking ahead instead of grasping what efforts you are going to at the moment.

 Race day is upon you.
 You push everything to the back of your mind and focus on the task at hand– the finish.
 Whether you are one who can race without getting emotional during the race or one who does get emotional and can push it off, when you cross that finish line it’s like all the pillars fall.
 Relief that it’s over washes over you and everything that’s been tense relaxes.
 You begin to feel and be aware of everything you had been ignoring during the race: the ache in your legs, the hunger in your stomach, the sickening after-taste of your last gel, the throbbing in your feet and the release of your fear.
-The final is what most runners would say is the tear jerker.
+The final is what most runners would say is the tear-jerker.
 That release of fear is immediate as your foot strikes the finish line and gets replaced by an overwhelming sense of accomplishment (ideally).

 The reality of your sacrifices and hard work coming to fruition rush over your already spent body and for the first time in a while you succumb.
 And it feels damn good.
 You did it.
 And you stand there and you boo-hoo.
 There may be science behind what is happening but it sure feels like it’s all about you crushing your goal.